-In FY 2009, Governor Ritter called for a Government Efficiency and Management Performance Review of every state agency.
+Earlier this year, Governor Ritter conducted a Government Efficiency and Management Performance Review of every state agency.
 The efficiency review had just two findings for CDOT.
-The review found that using the Department's own garage technicians and engineering staff is more cost effective than contracting with the private sector.
+The review found that using the department's own garage technicians and engineering staff is more cost effective than contracting with the private sector.
 In 2006, Governor Owens' Transportation Finance Panel wrote, "CDOT has minimized administrative overhead" and "is a leader among the states in innovative financing and efficient and effective management of its programs."
 CDOT's staff is proud to be acknowledged for delivering its services with such efficiency.

-You will notice that the Department's objectives in every area except for safety and organizational efficiency decline over the next few years.
+You will notice that the department's objectives in every area except for safety or organizational efficiency decline over the next few years.
 It has been 16 years since CDOT's main source of revenue, the gas tax, was increased.
 Over that time frame, construction inflation has averaged 6.4 percent per year.
-Unless revenues to the Department increase it is anticipated that these declines will continue.
+Unless revenues to the department increase it is anticipated that these declines will continue.
 Today the state's transportation infrastructure may appear to be in reasonably good condition, over the next few years however continuing underinvestment will take a toll on Colorado's transportation system.
 Based upon currently anticipated revenues in just eight years our engineers estimate that there will be: